heavy-assault-kittens/Ontos/README.md

-# Ontos
+# Ontos - A Xenoblade Guide App for Windows
+*Name not final.  -  MAJOR GAME SPOILER WARNING WHILE IN DEVELOPMENT!*

-A Windows Forms App that acts as a guide for Xenoblade Chronicles.
-May contain spoilers for the entire game if you use this program.
+This is an app for windows that acts as a guide for the game Xenoblade Chronicles.